-Hit Or Miss: Kate Middleton Trolled For Expensive Erdem Dresses During Sweden-Norway Royal Tour
+Hit Or Miss: Kate Middleton Trolled For Expensive Erdem Dress During Sweden-Norway Royal Tour

 After Sweden, Prince William and Kate Middleton were en route to Norway, where they were welcomed by Prince Haakon and Princess Mette-Marit.
 To keep herself warm, Kate was clad in a blue coat by Catherine Walker & Co.

-In Norway, William is expected to visit Norway’s entrepreneurs and discuss issues such as environment and mental health.
+In Norway, William is expected to visit the country’s entrepreneurs to discuss issues such as environment and mental health.